Glauber-Exclusion dynamics : rapid mixing regime: Proof of Theorem

-\proof[Proof of Lemma \ref{Lem:monotone-coupling}] We run the monotone coupling with the initial state $(\1, -\1)$.
+Let us turn to the claim \eqref{Eq:xi3}.
+We run the monotone coupling with the initial state $(\1, -\1)$.
 Note that for all $s, t>0$,

-Indeed, since the exclusion rule preserves $S(\y)$, the difference $|\x_{t+s}-\x_t|$ in time $s>0$ is at most $2/N$ times the number of Glauber updates within the time interval $[t, t+s]$, which is stochastically dominated by the Poisson random variable with intensity $O(N s)$.
-Hence we have \eqref{Eq:S}.
+Indeed, since the SSEP dynamics given by $L_E$ preserves $S(\y)$, the difference $|\x_u-\x_s|$ is at most $2/N$ times the number of Glauber updates within the time interval $[s, u]$ for $0 \le s<u$, which is stochastically dominated by the Poisson random variable with intensity $O(N (u-s))$.
+Integrating in $u$,